Aphasia: Management

 Systematic reviews support the effectiveness and importance of partner training.
 According to the National Institute on Deafness and Other Communication Disorders (NIDCD), involving family with the treatment of an aphasic loved one is ideal for all involved, because while it will no doubt assist in their recovery, it will also make it easier for members of the family to learn how best to communicate with them.

 When a person's speech is insufficient, different kinds of augmentative and alternative communication could be considered such as alphabet boards, pictorial communication books, specialized software for computers or apps for tablets or smartphones.

-Intensity of treatment

-The intensity of aphasia therapy is determined by the length of each session, total hours of therapy per week, and total weeks of therapy provided.
-There is no consensus about what "intense" aphasia therapy entails, or how intense therapy should be to yield the best outcomes.
-A 2016 Cochrane review of speech and language therapy for people with aphasia found that treatments that are higher intensity, higher dose or over a long duration of time led to significantly better functional communication but people were more likely to drop out of high intensity treatment (up to 15 hours per week).

-Intensity of therapy is also dependent on the recency of stroke.
-People with aphasia react differently to intense treatment in the acute phase (0–3 months post stroke), sub-acute phase (3–6 months post stroke), or chronic phase (6+ months post stroke).
-Intensive therapy has been found to be effective for people with nonfluent and fluent chronic aphasia, but less effective for people with acute aphasia.
-People with sub-acute aphasia also respond well to intensive therapy of 100 hours over 62 weeks.
-This suggests people in the sub-acute phase can improve greatly in language and functional communication measures with intensive therapy compared to regular therapy.